-The credit facility agreement contains terms that utilize the London InterBank Offered Rate (LIBOR) as a potential component of the interest rate to be applied to any borrowings; however, an alternative reference rate is included under the agreement which provides for a specified replacement rate, including the Secured Overnight Financing Rate (SOFR), upon a LIBOR cessation event.
-On April 17, 2023, we amended the credit facility agreement with the lenders to add SOFR as an alternative reference rate for borrowings in place of LIBOR.
+On April 17, 2023, we amended the credit facility agreement with the lenders to add the Secured Overnight Financing Rate (SOFR) as an alternative reference rate for borrowings in place of LIBOR.
 All other terms and conditions of the original agreement remain in effect.

 The majority of excess cash reserves are primarily placed in accounts located in the United States that invest entirely in SEI-sponsored money market mutual funds denominated in the U.S. dollar.
 We also utilize demand deposit accounts or money market accounts at several large, well-established financial institutions located in the United States.
 The institutions we utilize have not indicated any stability issues regarding the ability to honor current or future deposit obligations to their customers.
 Accounts used to manage these excess cash reserves do not impose any restrictions or limitations that would prevent us from being able to access such cash amounts immediately.
-As of April 18, 2023, the amount of cash and cash equivalents considered free and immediately accessible for other general corporate purposes was \$418.6 million.
+As of July 13, 2023, the amount of cash and cash equivalents considered free and immediately accessible for other general corporate purposes was \$399.4 million.